Keyboard shortcuts

 When a bid request arrives at the proxy:

-1. Read key attributes from the request (e.g. country, device type, ad format).
+1. Read key attributes from the request (e.g. userID)

-We only apply a few fast filter checks — the ones with high selectivity and low compute cost.
-The full filtering (budget checks, frequency caps, etc.) still happens on the compute node.
+We only apply fast filter checks, the ones with high selectivity and low compute cost.
+The full filtering still happens on the compute node

 Bid Request